The HPC Challenge committee is pleased to announce the annual

 Class 1: Best Performance (4 awards)

-The benchmarks to be judged are: Global HPL, Global RandomAccess, EP STREAM (Triad)
+The particular tests that are judged are: Global HPL, Global RandomAccess, EP STREAM (Triad)

 per system and Global FFT.